Written by Zoe Lance Based on an idea by Russell T Davies

 “There’s something I have to tell you.
 It’s about Sanjay.”

 “Well, him and me - we’re...we’re going out.”

 “And I know it’s not ‘proper’ or anything but I don’t care because I- huh?”
 Luke pulled away, blinking dumbly, “It is?
 I thought-”

-“Luke, this has nothing to do with the world’s admittedly backwards thinking.
-The bottom line is that I am not the dictator of your life.
+“Luke, this has nothing to do with the world’s backwards thinking.
+The bottom line is that I am not here to control your life, but to encourage you to live it.
 If you like Sanjay, then you like him.
 It is as simple as that.
-At the end of the day, you are my son, and nobody else can sully my opinion or change how much I love you.“
+At the end of the day, you're my son, and nobody else can change how much I love you.“

 “What?
 No!
 I can stay and help-”